ladybug-tools/ladybug-primer/text/components/PMV_Comfort.md

 Calculate Predicted Mean Vote (PMV).

 PMV is a thermal comfort model for use on the interior of buildings where a heating or cooling system is operational.
-Note that, for naturally ventilated buildings, the Adaptive thermal comfort model should be used.
+For naturally ventilated buildings, the Adaptive thermal comfort model is recommended and, for outdoor conditions, models such as Universal Thermal Climate Index (UTCI) or Physiological Equivalent Temperature (PET) are recommended.